NuxRo/cloudstack-dns-sslipio/README.md

 ```

 How does it differ from the upstream?
 It only returns an A/AAAA record if the address is part of my IP ranges.

+Do not put this on your production Powerdns, use a separate instance as the script for now claims requests to any domain and will fuck things up.